Last updated 03/27/18

-Fall 2018: The deadline for submission of proposals to be offered in fall 2018 is Monday, July 23, 2018.
+Fall 2018: The deadline for submission of proposals to be offered in Fall 2018 is Tuesday, July 10, 2018.
 (One month before the end of instruction in the preceding semester.)

 The course proposal form must be completed each semester by the sponsoring department for every student-facilitated 98 or 198 course offered for academic credit.
 The following must be submitted to the Academic Senate in hard copy (paper):

 - Course proposal form - The form, unit value worksheet, instructions, and three checklists are combined into a course proposal packet that must be completed entirely, including all relevant signatures.

 - Fully developed syllabus - A fully developed syllabus will include at least the following: an outline of course content, a reading list, statement of frequency of class meetings, clear description of assignments and requirements for passing the class, key learning outcomes, method(s) of instruction, and method(s) of evaluation of student performance.

 An example of a fully developed syllabus can be found at the Center for Teaching & Learning.
 Additional resources may be found at the website for Undergraduate Course Facilitator Training & Resources (UCFTR).